jdanders/ksl-classifieds-notifier/README.md

                         email SMTP server:port, should be unneeded for gmail, outlook, hotmail, msn, yahoo, or comcast --receiver RECEIVER   email address to send the email to.
 Defaults to --email value.
+  --exception-receiver EXCEPTION_RECEIVER
+                        email address to send exception emails to.
+Defaults to --email value.
   -t [TIME], --time [TIME]
                         Number of minutes to wait between searches